The NHS at 70: How can the NHS survive and thrive for another 70 years?

 But some want the NHS to reform faster and the government and public are now facing up to tough and unavoidable choices about the health service’s future.

-This is the first of two debates that will bring together a panel of experts and commentators to give their views on the solutions they think are needed to ensure the NHS thrives for another 70 years.
+This is the second of two debates that will bring together a panel of experts and commentators to give their views on the solutions they think are needed to ensure the NHS thrives for another 70 years.

 The debate will be followed by a drinks reception and the chance to network with the panel and colleagues from across the health and care sector.